Class Code: 00018

 IOWA DEPARTMENT OF ADMINISTRATIVE SERVICES ▼

-Acts as the resident expert in the implementation and maintenance of technical program guidelines or performs quasi-supervisory duties in the conduct of office services support operations as an assistant to an office supervisor or administrator; performs complex and difficult clerical duties of a quasi-administrative nature to conduct specialized technical and clerical processes and records management functions; performs related work as required.
+Acts as the resident expert in the implementation and maintenance of technical program guidelines or performs lead worker duties in the conduct of office services support operations as an assistant to an office supervisor or administrator; performs complex and difficult clerical duties of a quasi-administrative nature to conduct specialized technical and clerical processes and records management functions; performs related work as required.

 The Work Examples and Competencies listed are for illustrative purposes only and not intended to be the primary basis for position classification decisions.